gitalexcampos/LuaForNeovim/readme.md

 ## What is MyNvim?

-MyNvim is a comprehensive configuration setup for Neovim, designed to provide an optimized and perfect editing experience.
+MyNvim is a comprehensive and simple configuration setup for Neovim, designed to provide an optimized and perfect editing experience.

 ## How to Install